 (Committee on Networking, Education,and Community Teamwork)

 The Hanover Park Business CONECT (Committee on Networking, Education, and Community Teamwork) promotes the Village's business opportunities through promotional events and activities.
 They also develop and update materials that advertise and promote businesses in the Village.
 The Committee facilitates formal and informal networking opportunities at various Village functions and meetings with the representatives of the business community.
-Specific activities include the "Mayor's Choice" Business of the Year recognition program and reception, a Realtors & Business Reception, and a Business after Hours event through the Chamber of Commerce.
+Specific activities include the "Mayor's Choice" Business of the Year recognition program and reception, a Realtors & Business Reception, and a Business after Hours event.

 Hanover Park Business CONECT is always looking for suggestions from local businesses and participation in promotional events and activities!
 Please call the Department of Community Development at (630) 823-5780 if you would like more information about the Hanover Park Business CONECT.
 Read more about in the Development section of our website.